m-piechatzek/notesmachinezzzz/_pages/legal.md

 #### SECTION 8 - PERSONAL INFORMATION

 Your submission of personal information through the Service is governed by our Privacy Policy.
-To view our Privacy Policy, please see our Privacy Policy above.
+To view our Privacy Policy, please see our [Privacy Policy](#privacy-policy).

 #### SECTION 9 - ERRORS, INACCURACIES AND OMISSIONS